-Andress appeared in many more racy-for-their time movies in both the United States and Europe from the mid-'60s to the late '70s, including The 10th Victim (1965), in which she wears a famously ballistic bra; The Blue Max (1966), where she is aptly cast as the sultry, insatiable wife of an aristocratic World War I German general; Casino Royale (1967), a satirical foray into the world of James Bond; Perfect Friday (1970), in which gives a sparkling performance as an uninhibited bank robbery accomplice; Red Sun (1971), as a foul-mouthed prostitute taken hostage by outlaws; The Sensuous Nurse (1975), an amusing sex comedy starring Ursula as a bombshell nurse hired to titillate a doddering millionaire to death; the notorious The Mountain of the Cannibal God (1978), in which she is stripped and slathered in orange paint by a pair of nubiles; and The Fifth Musketeer (1979), in the role of King Louis XIV's alluring mistress.
+Andress appeared in many more racy-for-their time movies in both the United States and Europe from the mid-'60s to the late '70s.
+These included The 10th Victim (1965), in which she wears a famously ballistic bra; The Blue Max (1966), where she is aptly cast as the sultry, sexually insatiable wife of an aristocratic World War I German general; Casino Royale (1967), a satirical foray into the world of James Bond; Perfect Friday (1970), in which gives a sparkling performance as an uninhibited bank robbery accomplice; Red Sun (1971), playing a foul-mouthed prostitute taken hostage by outlaws; The Sensuous Nurse (1975), an amusing sex comedy starring Ursula as a bombshell nurse hired to titillate a doddering millionaire to death; The Mountain of the Cannibal God (1978), where she is notoriously stripped and slathered in orange paint by a pair of nubiles; and The Fifth Musketeer (1979), in which she plays King Louis XIV's alluring mistress.

-Unmarried since 1966 when she'd divorced Derek after falling in love with French actor Jean-Paul Belmondo on the Malaysian set of Up to His Ears (1965), Andress played the field for years, reportedly involved at various times with a host of others including (but by no means limited to) Ryan O'Neal, Marcello Mastroianni, Dennis Hopper and Fabio Testi.
+Unmarried since 1966 (she divorced Derek after falling in love with French actor Jean-Paul Belmondo on the Malaysian set of Up to His Ears (1965)), Andress played the field for years, reportedly involved at various times with a host of lovers including (but by no means limited to) Ryan O'Neal, Marcello Mastroianni, Dennis Hopper and Fabio Testi.
 In 1979, she began what would be a long-term romance with Harry Hamlin, her handsome young co-star from Clash of the Titans (1981) (in which she was cast, predictably, as "Aphrodite").
 While subsequently traveling in India, Andress' belly began to swell out of her clothing, and she felt very nauseous.
 What at first seemed a severe case of "Delhi Belly" turned out to be pregnancy, her first and only, at age 43.
 She and Hamlin named the child, who was born in 1980, Dimitri Hamlin.

 After the birth of her son, Andress scaled back her career, which now focused mostly on slight European films and occasional television roles, as she was raising Dimitri in Rome.
 Her relationship with Hamlin ended in 1983, and she last worked on a film in 2005.